in-the-keyhole/khs-liferay-spring-mvc/README.md

 khs-liferay-spring-mvc
 ======================

-Maven Liferay Project with Spring MVC Hello World Portlet
+This example project defines a Liferay hello-world portlet using the Spring MVC Portlet framework.